trappaly/StressLess/frontend/public/help.md

 1. If you are not on the user profile page, navigate to the user profile page by using the sidebar
 2. If you want to edit your name, click on the writing pencil icon and delete the studious student name and enter the name you want your profile to say instead.

+## How Do I Sign Out?
+1. Click on the sidebar icon on the upper lefthand corner on either the user profile or calendar page
+2. Find the profile and calendar buttons on the left and look underneath those buttons in the bottom lefthand corner of the sidebar for the sign out button
+3. Click on the sign out button to log out of your account

 <!-- Section: dashboard/calendar -->
 # Calendar